cormullion/Karnak.jl/docs/src/basics.md

 background("grey10")
 setline(0.5)
 sethue("orange")
-drawgraph(g, vertexlabels = 1:nv(g))
+drawgraph(g, vertexlabels = vertices(g))
 end 600 300
 ```

 In a **bi-partite graph**, every vertex belongs to one of two groups.
 Every vertex in the first group is connected to one or more vertices in the second group.
 This illustration shows the **complete** version of a bi-partite graph.
-So each vertex is connected to every other vertex.
+So each vertex is connected to every other vertex in the other group.

 ```@example graphsection
 N = 10